nikek/modern-2019/readme.md

 ## Areas

-- Views - React
+- UI - React
-  View layer presenting data and UI to users and handling interactions from users.
+  UI layer presenting navigation and data, plus orchestrating user interaction.
 - Routing - hookrouter
   https://github.com/Paratron/hookrouter
 - Styling - emotion
-  emotion styled components and makeStyles -> useStyle hook
+  emotion styled components and makeStyles -> useStyle hook ... maybe, tbd
-- Bundling - TBD
+- Bundling - parcel
-  - webpack
-  - cra
-  - parcel
-  - pika

-## General preferences
+  Dev server and building static site

+## Ideas for this project

 - Prefer putting business logic in a js module.
-Much logic is tied to data that is required to be in the react sync cycles/lifecycles.
+Though much logic is tied to data that is required to be in the react sync cycles/lifecycles.
+- This is a plugin architecture playground.
+APIs change and code moves around with every commit.

-## Not in phase one
+## Topics for phase one

+- What's in core vs in plugins
+- Routing
+  - Code splitting with lazy loading page components
+- State management
+- Authentication and user
+- Testing

+## Upcoming phases, maybe

+- Instrumentation, metrics and insights events to hook into for tracking usage
 - Typescript
 - Server side rendering
-- Code splitting with lazy loading page components
 - Service workers - caching and offline